On the AJ conjecture for knots: Skein Modules and the colored Jones polynomial

-In this section we will review skein modules and their relation with the colored Jones polynomials.
-The theory of Kauffman bracket skein modules (KBSM) was introduced by Przytycki \cite{Pr} and Turaev \cite{Tu} as a generalization of the Kauffman bracket \cite{Ka} in $S^3$ to an arbitrary $3$-manifold.
-The KBSM of a knot complement contains a lot, if not all, of information about its colored Jones polynomials.
+In this section we will review skein modules and their relation with the colored Jones polynomial.
+The theory of the Kauffman bracket skein module (KBSM) was introduced by Przytycki \cite{Pr} and Turaev \cite{Tu} as a generalization of the Kauffman bracket \cite{Ka} in $S^3$ to an arbitrary $3$-manifold.
+The KBSM of a knot complement contains a lot, if not all, of information about its colored Jones polynomial.